 We have had a number of problems reported to COGS concerning the age old problem of pot holes - considerably worse with the rain we have had this winter - and also issues of fly tipping on local lanes used by cyclists.

 For info, the relevant WC links is as follows:

-Use the 'My Wiltshire' app (formerly this was Clarence!) to report overgrown or obstructed rights of way, potholes, missing street lights and signs etc. This is now also the link to use for reporting fly tipping.
+Use the 'My Wiltshire' app to report overgrown or obstructed rights of way, potholes, missing street lights and signs etc. This is now also the link to use for reporting fly tipping.
 If you spot any problems then please report them promptly!